Treatment of prolactin in women. Clinical manifestations of elevated prolactin in women: causes and consequences for the body

 Efficiency

-Indications: visual disturbances, ineffectiveness drug treatment.
+Indications: visual impairment, ineffectiveness drug treatment.

 Contraindications.
 Pregnancy, children and old age, inflammatory diseases(sinusitis, sinusitis, tonsillitis), acute diseases and exacerbation of chronic diseases.

-Examination algorithm to determine the cause of increased prolactin in men.
+An examination algorithm to determine the cause of increased prolactin in men.

 2. Ultrasound of the thyroid gland for the diagnosis of hypothyroidism.